Decentralized finance, or DeFi, is the ecosystem of financial applications being built with blockchain technology and without banks.

 On top of this base layer of decentralization, DeFi platforms are built to be managed by a community of users, and not centrally controlled.
 Users become owners of their financial applications; they’re able to participate in major decisions, including by proposing changes themselves, and benefit from their growth and success.
 The goal is that no centralized party can unilaterally take control of funds or change the rules of the game.

-Most DeFi applications don’t meet all of the characteristics listed above.
+In open finance, most DeFi applications don’t meet all of the characteristics listed above.
 Ironically, considering the name DeFi, the decentralized aspect is the hardest to meet.
 Completely relinquishing control of an application makes it harder for developers to quickly react if there’s a problem, since they can’t unilaterally make changes to it without going through community consensus.
 This is hard for applications which are still at very early stages of development, so teams will often maintain some degree of control over their protocols.

 Decentralization is a spectrum, and while not all DeFi apps are at the most decentralized end, they are working to get there with teams gradually relinquishing control over their protocols.